 Employees in the healthcare field (e.g., nurses and doctors) may get paid an extra amount or percentage of their regular pay to work a second or third shift.
 For example, an emergency care clinic could pay a doctor an additional $200 per night to work second shift instead of first shift.

 A security position generally requires shifts with later hours.
 Working midnight shifts is not always appealing to potential employees.

 Typically, employers set the shift differential as a percentage of wages.
 Employers decide what amounts to offer.
 Consider the responsibilities, experience, hours, and whether the employee is hourly vs. salary when determining a percentage or amount for shift differentials.

-Calculating shift differentials is simple.
+Calculating shift differentials manually is pretty straightforward.
 For hourly employees, a shift differential may be a percentage of the employee’s base rate or an extra flat amount per hour.
 Salaried employees are usually offered shift differentials as a percentage.